Sri Charitropakhyan: Historical references

 The following are historical references from the 18th Century, which claim that Guru Gobind Singh had written tales at Anandpur as well as at Dina Kangar:

 Letter to Mata Sundri, Bhai Mani Singh

 The letter is claimed to have been written by Bhai Mani Singh to Mata Sundari in 1716, after 8 years of the demise of Guru Gobind Singh.
 This manuscript provides evidence of existence of 303 Charitars, Shastar Nam Mala and Krishna Avtar compositions.
 This manuscript was written before compilation of dasam granth during collections of various compositions.
 Among critics Gyani Harnam Singh Balabh believes that only 303 Charitars were written by Guru Gobind Singh among 404 Charitars in Charitropakhyan.
-According to Robin Rinehart in Debating the Dasam Granth (2011), the letter first appeared publicly in the late 1920's and its style of writing and handwriting was analyzed by Rattan Singh Jaggi in the 1960's who concluded that it does not match with Bhai Mani Singh's time period, casting doubts on its authenticity.
+According to Robin Rinehart in Debating the Dasam Granth (2011), the letter first appeared publicly in the late 1920s and its style of writing and handwriting was analyzed by Rattan Singh Jaggi in the 1960s who concluded that it does not match with Bhai Mani Singh's time period, casting doubts on its authenticity.